lehtisa/tuni_meep_doc/docs/source/introduction.rst

 MIT Electromagnetic Equation Propagation (Meep) is a free and open-source program that uses the finite-difference time-domain (FDTD) method to make simulations of electromagnetic phenomenon.
 Meep simulations evolve fields by discrete time steps that are described by Maxwell’s equations.
-With this method we can essentially get exact results as we make the time steps smaller and smaller.
+With this method we can essentially get exact results as we make the temporal and spatial steps smaller and smaller.

 Meep is available for Unix-like operating systems such as Linux, macOS and FreeBSD.
 It can also be used in Windows, but it requires Windows Subsystem for Linux (WSL).
 Meep simulations can be programmed using Python, Scheme or C++ as the programming language.
-This documentation will use Python as the main interface, as it is a very familiar programming language for many physicist and easy to learn.
+This documentation will use Python as the main interface, as it is a very familiar programming language for many physicists and easy to learn.
 Meep has been in active development since 2006 at Massachusetts Institute of Technology, and is still being maintained by community effort in `GitHub <https://github.com/NanoComp/meep>`_.